fixmycrypto/FixMyCrypto/README.md

 ### Required

-Enter your recovery phrase between the quotation marks.
+Enter your recovery phrase ("seed phrase" or "mnemonic phrase") between the quotation marks.
 The total number of words must be the same number as the length of your original recovery phrase (12, 15, 18, or 24 words for most cryptos; 25 words for `My Algo` wallets).

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",